-- Provides mucolytic, demulcent and antitussive action for relief of cough, bronchitis, sinusitis, congestion and other respiratory conditions
+- Provides mucolytic, demulcent, and antitussive action for relief of cough, bronchitis, sinusitis, congestion, and other respiratory conditions

-- Respiratory formula with unique combination of botanicals and nutrients designed to reduce symptoms and restore function
+- Respiratory formula with a unique combination of botanicals and nutrients designed to reduce symptoms and restore function

 - Clinically relevant dosages of each active ingredient

 - NAC also increases glutathione levels, a key antioxidant in lung tissues

 Inspir-Action® provides a potent combination of nutrients and botanicals to provide relief from symptoms and improve respiratory function.
 N-acetyl-L-cysteine (NAC) is a well-established mucolytic with the ability to break disulfide bonds, and has shown clinical benefit for individuals with COPD, bronchiectasis, and pulmonary fibrosis.1-6 NAC has also been shown to decrease symptoms of influenza-like infection, increase glutathione and sulfotransferase levels, inhibit activation of the inflammatory NF-kB pathway, and modulate immune function.7-10